Storytelling Framework

 7. Risk & Stakes

-So the main question here is, what are the ultimate bad consequences that will happen if the character fails?
+So the main question here is, what are the bad consequences that will happen if the character fails and decided to stay at the lowest point?

 It is crucial to have risk & stakes established, or else the character can just simply fail, not achieving their goals and still nothing still would.
 The end.
 Boring.